 Isa al Masih (pbuh) was prophesied to be born of a virgin

-We today, living after Isa al Masih (pbuh), can see that it is a prophecy of his coming.
+Today, we that are living after Isa al Masih (pbuh), can see that it is a prophecy of his coming.
 No other prophet, including Ibrahim, Musa and Muhammad (pbut) was born of a virgin.
 Only Isa (pbuh), of all humans ever born, has come into the world in this way.
-So Allah, hundreds of years in advance of his birth, was giving us a Sign of his coming and was also preparing us to learn things about this coming son of a virgin.
+So Allah, hundreds of years in advance of his birth, was giving us a Sign of his coming.
+Also, he was preparing us to learn things about this coming son of a virgin.
 We note two things in particular.

 Called ‘Immanuel’ by his mother